polywrap/python-client/README.md

 You should expect to see the tests passing with a 100% accuracy.
 To better understand and read these outputs, check [this quick guide](https://docs.pytest.org/en/7.1.x/how-to/output.html)

-If anything fails (F), or if there are any Warnings raised, you can debug them by running a verbose version of the test suite:
+If anything fails (marked with an 'F'), or if there are any Warnings raised, you can debug them by running a verbose version of the test suite:
 - `poetry run pytests -v` or `poetry run pytests -vv` for even more detail
-- Reach out to the devs on the Discord explaining your situation, and what configuration you're using on your machine.
+- Reach out to the devs on the [Discord](https://discord.polywrap.io) explaining your situation, and what configuration you're using on your machine.

 ### TOX
-- We are using `tox` to run lint and tests easily.
+- We are using `tox` to run lint and tests even more easily.
 - You can list all the testenv defined in the tox config with following command
 ```
 tox -a